k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/06_jobs_configuration.md

 #### Cluster Identifier

-It should contain only letters and numbers:
+It should contain only letters and numbers and is defined in the node.id file:
 cluster_id: FabCluster1

 ***Heartbeat***